Structure of the preconditioned system in various preconditioned conjugate gradient squared algorithms: Numerical experiments

 \CASE{sherman4}

 \CASE{watt\UB \UB 1}

 From the graphs in Figures \ref{fig:sherman4-ARR} to \ref{fig:watt__1-TRE}, we can see the following: in case (a), Improved1, Improved2, and the left-PCGS show different convergence behaviors, but in cases (b) and (c), they show similar behaviors.
-These results correspond to the analysis in section~\ref{ssec:analysis_4pcgs}.
-Therefore, Algorithms \ref{alg:improved1_cgs_precb} and \ref{alg:improved2_cgs_precb} are coordinative to \Alg~\ref{alg:cgs_Llprec} regarding the structures of the solution vector for the generated Krylov subspace, in spite of the difference between the residual vectors: $\vc{r}^+_k$ for the left-PCGS (\Alg~\ref{alg:cgs_Llprec}) and $\vc{r}_k$ for Improved1 and Improved2 (Algorithms \ref{alg:improved1_cgs_precb} and \ref{alg:improved2_cgs_precb}, respectively).
+These results correspond to the analysis in Section~\ref{ssec:analysis_4pcgs}.
+Therefore, Algorithms \ref{alg:improved1_cgs_precb} and \ref{alg:improved2_cgs_precb} are coordinative to \Alg~\ref{alg:cgs_Llprec} regarding the structures of the solution vector for the polynomial ${\it\Phi}_k(\tA)\tvc{r}_0$, despite the difference between the residual vectors $\vc{r}^+_k$ for the left-PCGS (\Alg~\ref{alg:cgs_Llprec}) and $\vc{r}_k$ for Improved1 and Improved2 (Algorithms \ref{alg:improved1_cgs_precb} and \ref{alg:improved2_cgs_precb}, respectively).
 The conventional PCGS had a convergence behavior that differs from those of all of the other algorithms for cases (a) to (c).

-These numerical results conform to the behavior expected from the discussion of the relation between the structure of the solution vector and the Krylov subspace.
-We compared the numerical results with the theoretical results of sections~\ref{sssec:comparison_conventional_pcgs} and~\ref{ssec:analysis_4pcgs}, and these are summarized as follows: \begin{enumerate} \item For case (a), the difference between the residual vector $\vc{r}^+_k$ of the left-PCGS and $\vc{r}_k$ has been verified.
+These numerical results conform to the behavior expected based on the discussion of the relation between the structure of the solution vector and the polynomial.
+We compared the numerical results with the theoretical results of Sections~\ref{sssec:comparison_conventional_pcgs} and~\ref{ssec:analysis_4pcgs}, and these results are summarized as follows: \begin{enumerate} \item For case (a), the difference between the residual vector $\vc{r}^+_k$ of the left-PCGS and $\vc{r}_k$ has been verified.
+Accuracy of the left-PCGS is not conclusive, because its high accuracy is caused not by necessity but by accident of its stopping criterion: $\|\vc{r}^+_{k+1}\|_2 / \|\Pinv\vc{b}\|_2$.

 \item For cases (b) and (c), we verified (\ref{eqn:structure_of_solution}):